This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Always cover your mouth when you cough.
 Cough into a tissue or your shirtsleeve so you do not spread germs from your hands.

 - Try to avoid people who have a cold or the flu.
 If you are sick, stay away from others as much as possible.

 - Ask about vaccines.
 Influenza (the flu) and pneumonia can become life-threatening for a person who has COPD.
 Get a flu vaccine each year as soon as it becomes available.
 The pneumonia vaccine may be given every 5 years, or as directed.
 Ask about other vaccines you may need and when to get them.

-- Drink more liquid.
+- Drink liquids as directed.
+You may need to drink more liquid than usual.
 Liquid will help to keep your air passages moist and help you cough up mucus.
 Ask how much liquid to drink each day and which liquids are best for you.

 Call your local emergency number (911 in the US) if:

 - You feel lightheaded, short of breath, and have chest pain.

 - You are confused, dizzy, or feel faint.